HanMeng2004/Mental-Health-Stigma-Interview-Corpus/README.md

-# [ACL 2025 Main] Mental Health Stigma Interview Corpus
+# [ACL 2025 Oral] Mental-Health Stigma Interview Corpus

 _What is Stigma Attributed to?
 A Theory-Grounded, Expert-Annotated Interview Corpus for Demystifying Mental-Health Stigma_